Louisiana State Police: Special units

 Like many other state police agencies around the United States, the Louisiana State Police has several sub-divisions specializing in addressing particular crimes or security needs.
 These include a Bomb Squad, an Air Support Unit, a Special Weapons And Tactics (SWAT) Team, an Executive Protection detail that functions under the Louisiana Department of Public Safety Police (for protection of the Louisiana Governor, Lt.
 Governor, other dignitaries, Capitol grounds, and other state owned facilities), a Motor Carrier Safety Enforcement (MCSAP) section, and a Hazardous Materials Response Unit.

 The Criminal Investigations Division includes a Statewide Narcotics Task Force, a Concealed Handgun Permit Section, an Auto Theft Recovery Unit, the Casino Gaming & Licensing Section, a Criminal Intelligence Unit, Identity Theft Investigations, an Insurance Fraud Investigations Section, and a cyber crimes section which specializes in online and computer crimes.

 The agency also operates the State Police Crime Laboratory.

 The agency previously ran a section called the Anti-Terrorist Assistance Program (ATAP) which was a joint venture with the U.S. State Department.
 This ATAP section trained foreign police and military forces in detecting, preventing, and fighting of terrorism.

 Fallen officers

 Since its formation in 1922, 29 LSP troopers have been killed in the line of duty.
 The most common cause of line of duty deaths to date is automobile accidents.

+Oversight

+State Police Commission

+The Louisiana State Police Commission is tasked with oversight for State Police.
+The civilian board creates rules to regulate state police personnel activities including hiring, firing, and reinstatements.
+Since the 2019 death of Ronald Green the Louisiana State Police and Police Commission has been under scrutiny.
+According to a Louisiana Legislative Auditor's report, the commission as an external authority, does not currently get involved in State Police affairs and internal investigations.

+The Louisiana State Legislature, Committee on Senate and Governmental Affairs, proposed a Constitutional amendment requiring Senate confirmation for appointed and non-elected members of the State Police Commission.
+The bill, co-sponsored by Louisiana Senator Cleo Fields and was placed on the ballot, as Louisiana Amendment 3 to the Louisiana State Constitution, and was approved on December 10, 2022.

+Internal Affairs

+Authority to investigate complaints against any employee of the Department of Public Safety is under the Office of Internal Affairs.
+Created by the LSP in 1972, the office also performs background checks of the Governor's appointees, employees of other agencies, and coordinates the activities of the promotion board.